 Preparing For The Unexpected

 That brings us to the second category: what you can’t expect but still must prepare for anyway.
-This is really hard stuff to prepare for because you have to take some guesses about the unknown.
+This is really hard stuff to prepare for because you have to make some guesses about the unknown.
 This usually takes the form of questions.
 As part of meetings or presentations, I enjoy being asked questions.
-In many cases, I’m fully prepared because I anticipated that question and was able to think through an answer in advance.
+In many cases, I’m fully prepared because I anticipated that question and was able to think through and answer in advance.

 Of course, along with all the questions I expected, there are always surprise questions that I could have never anticipated.
 I really enjoy these types of questions because they push you to think.
 Sure, the more I work with clients the better I get at anticipating questions, reducing the surprises.
 Though, I doubt I will ever eliminate surprise questions entirely as there is always more to know and always a different perspective.
 Different experiences and perspectives will inevitably lead to a question I could have never thought of on my own.

 Even for these unexpected situations, though, you can still prepare.
 For me, I prepare by reading a ton about everything I can get my hands on that is in some way connected to websites or online marketing.
 That background knowledge allows me to usually give a client some type of advice on their question or ideas of where to look next.
 It gives me more ideas and helps me form other types of connections.
 It also exposes me to different thoughts and perspectives, helping to reduce the amount of the unexpected I’ll ever need to prepare for.

 Of course, when all else fails, I’ve also learned that I need to be willing and prepared to say “I don’t know, but let me find out”.
 This can sometimes be the hardest thing of all to learn how to say.

 Too Many Excuses

 Unfortunately, there are many people who are simply unprepared and offer up many excuses for why: